It’s super confusing!

 On the other hand, Digic 6 image processor has a conventional white balance system.
 Also, its higher ISO can produce pictures with more grain and light in the daytime.

 However, its conventional white balance won’t be enough like Digic 5 to fix the contrast of photos.
-In that case, what we normally do is pair the camera with a white balance filter.
+In that case, what we normally do is we pair the camera with a whit balance filter.
 This actually helps a lot to get your job done smoothly.

-So, to help you with we’ve listed some top-notch white balance filters.
+So, to help you with we’ve listed some top-notch white balance filter.
 Let’s take a look-

 Winner: Digic 5.